DevExpress-Examples/winforms-dashboard-customize-title-and-item-captions/Readme.md

-# WinForms Dashboard - How to customize the dashboard title and dashboard item captions
+# WinForms Dashboard - How to Customize the Dashboard Title and Dashboard Item Captions

 This example demonstrates how to handle the [DashboardViewer](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer) events to modify dashboard title and dashboard item captions.
 You can add or remove command buttons and display a text.